 How Do We Know When God Is Pleased?

-When our hearts are in the right place and we do those things that delight the Lord, we know that He is happy with us.
+God is happy with us when our hearts are in the right place and we do those things that delight the Lord.
 But the Bible also gives a few outward signs that show us tangibly that He is pleased.
 Now, it is important to remember that God puts seasons of trials and tribulations in our lives even when (and sometimes because!)
 He is happy with us.
-Just because some or all of these signs are absent doesn’t necessarily mean that God is unhappy with us, but these are in the Bible for a reason, and they are here for your consideration.
+Just because some or all of these signs are absent doesn’t necessarily mean that God is unhappy with us.
+However, these are in the Bible for a reason, and they are here for your consideration.

 He hears our prayers: